chiragsp91/islandofwords/content/about/_index.md

 image: "images/flower.jpg"
 ---

 I'm a blogger, baker and a curious creature.
 This blog is my outlet to the world.
-Her you'll my thoughts about the books I read , the recipes I bake and much more.
+Her you'll find my thoughts about the books I read, the recipes I bake and much more.